 The design is purposefully spartan.
 Web design often seems to favour form over function.
 This is not just a contemporary issue, in the early 2000s, heavy use of blinking, attention grabbing effects, and marquee text were legendary.
 It is also not simply an amateur problem, plenty of professional designers are producing (sometimes) aesthetically beautiful websites, but these are hard to use, or hard to read, or sometimes so filled with white space as to resemble a piste at the start of the season.
-The design will evolve, but I decided to start with a tabula rasa (well, at least with the browsers’ default stylesheets).

 powerful interface.
 Most web software is slow, and feels unnatural